 According to the U.S. Bureau of Labor Statistics employment of dental hygienists is expected to grow 33% through 2022, much faster than the average for all occupations.
 This projected growth ranks dental hygienists among the fastest growing occupations as there will become an increasing demand for dental care and the greater use of dental hygienists.
 Opportunities exist for a registered dental hygienist in general or dental specialties such as pediatrics and periodontics.
 Other career opportunities include public health, sales representative, dental hygiene educator, consultant and continuing education.

 NOTE: All courses pertaining to the major must be taken for a letter grade.
 In addition, a GPA of 2.0 or higher is required in all core and support courses for the degree.
-All courses must be taken in sequence and must be completed with a grade "C" or better.
+All dental hygiene courses must be taken in sequence and must be completed with a grade "C" or better.

 Admittance to this program is through an application process.
 Program information, admission criteria and application to the program can be found on the Dental Hygiene Program website: http://www.foothill.edu/bio/programs/dentalh/

-Program Prerequisites; (must completed with a grade of "C" or better)
+Program Prerequisites: (must be completed with a grade of "C" or better)

 • CHEM 30A and 30B or equivalent.

 • One of the following: MATH 10, PSYC 7 or SOC 7 or equivalent.

 • Multicultural or ethnic studies course.